nicolargo/glances/docs/glances-doc.rst

   -f PROCESS_FILTER, --process-filter PROCESS_FILTER
-                        set the process filter pattern (regular expression) --process-short-name  force short name for processes name --hide-kernel-threads
+                        set the process filter pattern (regular expression) --process-short-name  force short name for processes name --disable-irix        Task's cpu usage will be divided by the total number of CPUs --hide-kernel-threads
                         hide kernel threads in process list --tree                display processes as a tree